An exquisitely beautiful cat, the Siamese is very affectionate and requires dedication from her parent.

 The Siamese is a cat of extremes.
 The head is a long triangle.
 The tall ears are set on the head to be a continuation of this triangle.
 The nose is long and straight.
 The legs are long and slender.
 The tail is long and tapers to a point.
 The eyes are almond shape and bright blue.

 The Siamese coat is short, glossy and lies close to the body.
 The beauty of the Siamese cat is the look of the slender body, the blue eyes and the contrast between the color on the body and the darker color of the extremities.
 This contrast is called color restriction, or, more commonly, pointing.
 The color of the fur on the ears, tail and feet are a different color than that of the body, and this darker color gradually blends into the lighter color of the body.
 The face also shows a mask of the same deeper point color.
 The mask covers the face, surrounds the eyes and covers the whisker pads.
-The mask is smaller in a kitten and gradually increases as the cat grows.
+The mask is smaller in a kitten and gradually increases as she grows.

-With his long, muscular body, weight gain will show quickly in the Siamese.
+With her long, muscular body, weight gain will show quickly in the Siamese.
 Siamese show a pot belly after indulging in one day of over-eating.
 The nutrition must be carefully controlled.
 The long, slim legs are not made to hold a fat body.

 Siamese are great jumpers and love heights, so perches and cat trees should be provided.
 Siamese love to play and appreciate toys around the house for their pleasure.
 While the coat needs little care, Siamese tend to associate brushing with affection and will enjoy spending time being groomed.